Pipetto-crypto/Chroot-Docs/box-wine/box and wine.md

 Since it is hard to get binfmt support in Android, after a recent box86/64 update it is possible to use an alternative for it:

-Make sure you have downloaded the latest executable of box86 and box64 you can find here then download bash_x86 and bash_x64 from here and put them in a folder in your home directory then in your /etc/profile add the following lines:
+Make sure you have downloaded the latest executable of box86 and box64 you can find here then download bash_x86 and bash_x64 from here and put them in a folder in your home directory, and after giving them executable permission, in your /etc/profile add the following lines:

 export BOX86_BASH=pathtobashx86/bash_x86
 export BOX64_BASH=pathtobashx64/bash_x64